ch0ppy35/shop/README.md

 - `PUT http://localhost:8080/api/products/{id}`: Update a product
 - `DELETE http://localhost:8080/api/products/{id}`: Delete a product

+### Inventory

+- `GET http://localhost:8080/api/inventory`: Get inventory status for all products
+- `GET http://localhost:8080/api/inventory/{productId}`: Get inventory status for a specific product
+- `POST http://localhost:8080/api/inventory/reserve`: Reserve inventory for a product
+- `POST http://localhost:8080/api/inventory/release`: Release previously reserved inventory
+- `PUT http://localhost:8080/api/inventory/{productId}`: Adjust inventory level for a product

 ## Environment Variables

 - `NATS_URL`: The URL of the NATS server (default: `nats://localhost:4222`)
 - `ASPNETCORE_URLS`: The URLs to listen on (default: `http://0.0.0.0:8080`)
 - `ASPNETCORE_ENVIRONMENT`: The environment (Development, Staging, Production)

+## Session IDs

+The application supports session IDs for tracking requests across services:

+- Session IDs can be provided in the `X-Session-ID` header
+- If no session ID is provided, a new one is generated
+- Session IDs are passed to all downstream services
+- Session IDs are included in response headers and response bodies

 ## Example API Calls